danielharrell/open-eyes-lect-2017-18/Open.md

 suggests that true openness is boundless. ---As boundless, at least, as mere openness.

-And the case of Odysseus gives more dramatic indication of this.
+And the case of Odysseus is more dramatic in this vein.
 For while the suitors may get through Odysseus's door, they will not survive his awareness of it, or Penelope's.
 And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests more emphatically that even true openness, in the end, is not within any bounds, but beyond all bounds.
-This boundlessness is even implied in our everyday speech: for again, we can say our eyes are open merely to mean we are awake.
+This boundlessness is even implied in our everyday speech: for again, we say our eyes are open to mean we are awake.
 And this captures how we seem to see *through* our eyes to a whole world outside us---as if our eyes were transparent rather than opaque, provided a medium for sight rather than a boundary, and *carried* us